Stellantis/stellantis.github.io/_webportal-public-reference/Car.GetTime.md

 #### REMARK

->**Note :** `Car.GetTime` should always be called before reading time values to make sure all the values are synchronized.
+>**Note:** `Car.GetTime` should always be called before reading time values to make sure all the values are synchronized.

 >**Note 2:** For example a car going from France to England having its time updated based on Navigation satellites  will see the time values displayed changed.